 Once we agree on a fair settlement with HMRC through your disclosure, you pay the outstanding tax due, with interest and penalties, walking away happy!

 Mrs B from Liverpool made an offshore disclosure to HMRC with KinsellaTax and said this of her experience:-

 “My sincere thanks to Kevin and Dominic at KinsellaTax.
 The fear of an intrusive tax investigation by HMRC frankly left me cold & frightened.
 My health had deteriorated to the point where I simply would not function anymore.
-I was totally unaware of how painless the process of making a voluntary offshore disclosure to HMRC would be & will forever be thankful for the day that I picked up the telephone to KinsellaTax”
+I was totally unaware of how painless the process of making a disclosure to HMRC would be & will forever be thankful for the day that I picked up the telephone to KinsellaTax”